 Presumption in Favour of Bail

-Where there is a presumption in favour of bail, it is expected that bail will be granted, unless you have been convicted of the offence by a court or the court is satisfied that certain criteria under the Bail Act 2002 (ACT) justify refusing to grant bail.
+Where there is a presumption in favour of bail, it is expected that bail will be granted, unless you have been convicted of the offence by a court or the court is satisfied that certain criteria under the Bail Act 2002 justify refusing to grant bail.

 The presumption in favour of bail applies to all offences except the specific circumstances outlined below.
 It also applies where a person has not been entitled to the right to release on bail for a minor matter merely because they have previously failed to comply with a bail undertaking imposed in respect of that offence, or because they have failed to appear in court in respect of a minor matter.

-No Presumption in Favour of Bail
+No Presumption in favour of bail

 The presumption in favour of bail does not apply where: